memphis-cs/skills-test-2019-fall/README.md

 Completing this app will involve two tasks:

-1. Complete the `TwitterTweet` model class by adding a validation that requires that the `message` string must not be longer than 140 characters in length.
+1. Complete the `TwitterTweet` model class by adding a validation that requires that the `message` string must be present (i.e., not `nil`, not an empty string (`""`), and not a string containing only whitespace characters).

-1. Complete the model test such that it verifies that a `TwitterTweet` object evaluates as invalid if it has a `message` value that is longer than 140 characters.
+1. Complete the model test such that it verifies that a `TwitterTweet` object evaluates as invalid if it has a `message` value that is `nil`, a `message` value that is `""`, and a `message` value that is `"\t"`.
+Notes that each of these `message` values will require a separate assertion to test it.

 If you complete both of the above tasks correctly, you should be able to run `rails test` and get output that looks like this: